 If you’ve read our blog post from yesterday, then you saw how we do PPC research a little different from other agencies.

-- New keywords we’re currently not getting impressions for
+- Keywords we’re currently not getting impressions for

 - New display placements we’re not targeting

-- New social audiences we could take advantage of
+- Social audiences we could take advantage of

-This means that the automated research, like having an AdWords script create your new SKAG, along with correct keyword match types and starting ad copy, can help you save time (a recurring theme you’ll notice we love).
+This means that automated research, like having a Google Ads script create your new SKAG, can help you save time.

 With a script, you can automatically extract high performing automatic placements to target directly.